gcanti/fp-ts/docs/modules/IO.ts.md

 transform Array of IO to IO of Array

-this function have the same behavior of `A.sequence(IO.io)` but it's stack safe
+this function has the same behavior of `A.sequence(IO.io)` but it's stack safe

 **Signature**